agilecustoms/release/docs/features/gh-authorization.md

 # GitHub Authorization

+There are 2 main use cases: release from protected branch and dev-release

+## Release from protected branch

-Most of the time GitHub repos have protected branch such as `main` which requires to be made only via PRs.
+Typical GitHub repo has protected branch such as `main` which requires all changes to be made via PRs.
-At the same time, release workflow often assumes some automated changes, such as bump versions `package.json` or update `CHANGELOG.md`.
+At the same time, release workflow often assumes some automated changes, such as bump version in `package.json` or update `CHANGELOG.md`.
-In this setup you need to **bypass** branch protection rule to make direct commit and push.
+In this setup you need to **bypass** branch protection rule to make direct commit and push

-This requires a PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)) issued by a person who has permission to bypass these branch protection rules.
+This requires a PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)) issued by a person who has permission to bypass the branch protection rules.
-So this is the main use case for `agilecustoms/release` action.
-For more details see [GitHub authorization](./gh-authorization.md)
+- either a fine-grained PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)) with `Contents "Read and write"`
+- or classic PAT with `repo` scope

+This is also true for maintenance branches and prerelease branches

 ```yaml
 jobs: